Call for Proposals

-Each symposium will have an allotted time of two hours(120 minutes).
+Each symposium will have an allotted time of 1.5 hours(90 minutes).
 In rare cases, multiple time slots may be granted for a longer symposium at the discretion of the Program Committee.
 Symposia should include a minimum of four speakers and a maximum of six.
-Generally, speakers will each have 20 minutes for their presentations (15 minutes for their talk and 5 minutes for questions), unless short flash presentations are integrated.
+Generally, speakers will each have 15 minutes for their presentations (12 minutes for their talk and 3 minutes for questions), unless short flash presentations are integrated.
 For sessions with fewer than six speakers, we will ask organizers to keep presentations on schedule and reserve extra time at the end for synthesis and discussion.

 Training courses will be scheduled on the Saturday or Sunday prior to the conference(6-7 June) and will generally run for one full day.
 Exceptions may be possible for shorter or longer courses.
 The Program Committee will work with instructors on a case-by-case basis to determine the best structure and duration for their course.

 Please note:Symposia and workshops may be scheduled at any time during the conference.
 Except under compelling circumstances, the Program Committee will not be able to accommodate special scheduling requests.

 All of the following information must be provided on the submission form.

 - Title of the symposium, workshop or training course (25 words max.)